silahpapa/leetcode-challenges/readme.md

 ## Structure

-Each day's work will be stored in a separate branch named day (date)
+Each day's work will be stored in a separate folder named with the format `DayXXX` where `XXX` is the day number.
+Each folder will contain the problem statement, my solution, and a brief explanation of the solution.

 ## Progress